-Interest income increased \$5.6 million during the three months ended March 31, 2023 due to an increase in interest rates earned on our money market funds.
+Interest income increased by \$4.4 million, or 78%, to \$10.0 million during the three months ended March 31, 2024, from \$5.6 million during the three months ended March 31, 2023 due to an increase in interest rates earned on our money market funds and higher average balances.

-Other income (expense), net
+Other (expense) income, net

-Other income (expense), net increased \$0.5 million, during the three months ended March 31, 2023, mainly from the impact from changes in foreign currency rates and proceeds from the sale of capitalized software.
+Other (expense) income, net decreased by \$0.8 million, during the three months ended March 31, 2024, mainly from the impact from changes in foreign currency rates.

-(Benefit) provision for income taxes
+Benefit from income taxes

-For the three months ended March 31, 2023, the Company recorded an income tax benefit of \$0.1 million.
-The income tax benefit recorded in the current period is primarily attributable the excess tax benefits of stock-based compensation activity which occurred during the period.
+Benefit for income taxes increased \$1.0 million, to \$1.1 million during the three months ended March 31, 2024, from \$0.1 million during the three months ended March 31, 2023, primarily attributable to the excess tax benefits of stock-based compensation activity which occurred during the period.